-As Many Rounds As Possible (AMRAP) has been growing in popularity as fitness evolves into a competition.
-Here is a combination of three different AMRAP workouts limiting your effort to 30 minutes each section.
-The sections include upper body calisthenics, running intervals, and swimming PT workouts.
-There are many types of AMRAPs you can do from weights and other cardio events to even obstacle course runs and other events.
+As many rounds as possible, or AMRAP, has been growing in popularity as fitness evolves into a competition.
+Here is a combination of three AMRAP workouts that limit your effort to 30 minutes per section.
+The sections include upper-body calisthenics, running intervals and swimming PT workouts.
+There are many types of AMRAPs you can do from weights and other cardio events to even obstacle course runs.

-The following, with transitions, will likely be just less than 2 hours or you can break them up into 2 or 3 workouts through the day.
+The following, with transitions, likely will be just less than two hours, or you can break them up into two or three workouts throughout the day.

-This AMRAP is a simple PT circuit of the most classic upper body exercises in calisthenics.
-You can change things up each round with different types of pushups, pullup grips, and add a variety of core exercises like: flutter kicks, leg levers, swimmers, scissors, sit-ups, crunches (variety).
+This AMRAP is a simple PT circuit of the most classic upper-body exercises in calisthenics.
+You can change things up each round with different types of push-ups and pull-up grips, and add a variety of core exercises like flutter kicks, leg levers, swimmers, scissors, sit-ups and crunches (variety).

 - Dips 20